Browsing Category

 .

-I didn’t know anything about Minnesota except that it was cold – really, really cold.
-Have a mentioned that I hate the cold?
+I didn’t know much about Minnesota when we moved here, just that it was cold.
+Really, really cold.
+Have I mentioned I hate the cold?

 Winter can actually be…dare I say it…DELIGHTFUL!?!?!